rapidsai/deployment/source/hpc.md

 Nodes are organized into **partitions**, groups of machines with similar hardware.
 For example, your cluster might have a `gpu` partition with A100 nodes and a `cpu` partition with CPU-only nodes.

+For a more comprehensive overview, see the [SLURM quickstart guide](https://slurm.schedmd.com/quickstart.html).

 ### Partitions